-The Simple Machines set has no motor, but is extremely versatile, containing plans for dozens of building projects and activities — enough to keep a child busy for weeks as he (or she!) discovers first-hand how the forces of physics work.
+The Simple Machines set has no motor, but is extremely versatile, containing plans for dozens of building projects and activities.
+It is a great way to make physics fun, and provides plenty to keep a child busy for weeks as he (or she!) discovers first-hand how the forces of physics work.

 Guidelines on the box specify this set is designed for ages 9 and up.
 My 8-year-old and 13-year-old enjoyed building with it, too, and my 5-year-old had fun trying out the completed models, but none of them have stuck with it as long and with as much enthusiasm as our 10-year-old.